krkn-chaos/cerberus/README.md

     sleep_time: 60                                       # Sleep duration between each iteration
     kube_api_request_chunk_size: 250                     # Large requests will be broken into the specified chunk size to reduce the load on API server and improve responsiveness.
     daemon_mode: True                                    # Iterations are set to infinity which means that the cerberus will monitor the resources forever

+database:
+    database_path: /tmp/cerberus.db                      # Path where cerberus database needs to be stored
+    reuse_database: False                                # When enabled, the database is reused to store the failures
 ```
 **NOTE**: watch_namespaces support regex patterns.
 Any valid regex pattern can be used to watch all the namespaces matching the regex pattern.
 For example, `^openshift-.*$` can be used to watch all namespaces that start with `openshift-` or `openshift` can be used to watch all namespaces that have `openshift` in it.